 A native Vermonter, Anne lives in Brattleboro with her husband, two sons, dog, and three cats.
 She earned an undergraduate degree in English from Middlebury College, M.F.
 A. in poetry from Western Michigan University and her teaching degree from Upper Valley Educators Institute.
 Running, reading, writing, cooking, playing board games, and sewing are some of her favorite activities.

 Kate has been a member of the fourth grade team since 2007.
-She has been teaching for more than 24 years.
+She has been teaching for more than 25 years.
 Kate grew up in the area and lives with her husband and three daughters in Dummerston.
 She has an undergraduate degree from Keene State College and a postgraduate degree from the University of Vermont.
 In her free time, Kate enjoys reading, family time, and caring for their horses and cats.
+Kate believes that all students have the opportunity to be active learners, productive citizens of their community, and achieve success in their own ways.

 Mary Beth Porter